FabianVegaA/sigmaF/README.md

 ``` shell
 sigmaf
 ```
-This depends on how you installed SigmaF.
+This depends on how you have installed SigmaF.

-Also, you can create a script with your code and use it inside of any statement.
-For this you can use:
+Also, you can create a script with your code and use it inside of any statement, doing the following:

 ``` shell
 python3.8 main.py <file.sf>